Mastering Speedwork, Threshold Training, and Race‑Day Tactics: A Runner’s Blueprint

 Turning data into self-coaching

-2. Define four zones:
+2. Build your four zones:

-• Zone 1 (Recovery/Easy): 60‑70% of race pace – perfect for long, conversational runs.
+• Zone 1 (Recovery/Easy): 60-70% of your race pace, long, relaxed runs where talking is comfortable.

-• Zone 2 (Steady): 70‑80% – builds aerobic endurance.
+• Zone 2 (Steady): 70-80%, builds your aerobic base.

-• Zone 4 (Interval): 90‑100%+ – sharpens speed and VO₂ max.
+• Zone 4 (Interval): 90-100%+, sharpens speed and boosts VO₂ max.

 A practical workout to try now

-Tempo Ladder – 5 km total
+Tempo Ladder, 5 km total

 SegmentDistancePace ZoneDescription